techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/persistent-chat-server/hardware-and-software-requirements.md

 - The Persistent Chat database (mgc) and the compliance database (mgccomp) can be located in the same instance of SQL Server or on different SQL Servers.

 To prepare a database server platform, be sure that each computer meets the hardware requirements, and then install the prerequisite software.
 The server platform for the Persistent Chat database servers requires the same hardware as the Skype for Business Server back-end database server.
-For details, see [Server requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/server-requirements.md).
+For details, for Skype for Business Server 2015, see [Server requirements for Skype for Business Server](../../plan-your-deployment/requirements-for-your-environment/server-requirements.md).
+For Skype for Business Server 2019, see [System requirements for Skype for Business Server 2019](../../../SfBServer2019/plan/system-requirements.md)

 On the database server, be sure that one of the following software applications is installed: